-Despite McMurry’s best efforts, they could only hope to contain wide out Taylor Gabriel, who had more than 100 yards receiving in the first half and finished the game with two total touchdowns.
+Despite McMurry’s best efforts, they could only hope to contain wide out Taylor Gabriel, who had over 100 yards receiving in the first half, and finished the game with two total touchdowns.

-Throughout the game, the Wildcats had three different running backs find the end zone: Charcandrick West, Travis Tarver and Marcel Threat, who finished the game with 88 yards and two touchdowns.
+The Wildcats also had three different running backs find the end zone.
+Charcandrick West, Travis Tarver and Marcel Threat, who finished the game with 88 yards and two touchdowns.